Faster transit is coming to the Route 5 corridor.

 > Watch a video about the D Line Station Plan

 Preliminary project schedule

-The Metropolitan Council will consider a final Station Plan for approval in summer 2018.
-Stations and other improvements will be designed in 2018-2019.
+A final plan will be brought to the Metropolitan Council for approval on July 11th, 2018.
+Stations and other improvements will be designed in late 2018-2019.
 Construction would begin in 2020 or 2021, pending full project funding.

 Learn more about the rapid bus network

 The D Line is one of several planned rapid bus lines that will bring faster, more frequent service to the region’s busiest transit corridors.
 The region’s first rapid bus line, the A Line, opened in 2016 and has boosted corridor ridership by about one third.
 Construction on the C Line, serving Minneapolis and Brooklyn Center, is underway.
 Service is scheduled to begin in 2019.

 A completed rapid bus network would cover 100 miles and include 400 enhanced stations, directly serving about 20 percent of the region’s residents and more than 230,000 jobs.
 Rapid bus lines are an essential part of growing bus ridership, with the potential to see an estimated 160,000 average weekday boardings by 2030, representing about a third of total bus ridership.